Muqbil Al-Zahawi: Switzerland

 After completing his post-graduate diploma at University College London and studied at the Center School of Art, Al-Zahawi began Ph.D. studies at the Graduate Institute of International and Development Studies.
 Here, his art began to flourish and receive critical acclaim.
 His first one-man show took place at Galerie Club and Galerie Connaitre in 1962.
-During this time he also forged close bonds with the artists at Galerie Contemporaine in Carouge, Geneva including Glyn Uzzell, where he became one of the permanent artists from 1964–1982.
+During this time he also forged close bonds with the artists at Galerie Contemporaine in Carouge, Geneva including Glyn Uzzell, where he became one of the permanent artists from 1964 to 1982.
 Glyn Uzzell said, "when Muqbil Zahawi presented his first exhibition of ceramic sculpture in Geneva in 1962, it was immediately clear that one was in the presence of a highly original artist."

 After several years abroad, Al-Zahawi returned to Geneva in 1967 to begin working with the International Telecommunication Union.
 During this time, Al-Zahawi found fortune exhibiting all over Switzerland and Europe.
 He also began to experiment with new techniques including enlarging his sculptures and coloring his creations with his proprietary staining method.
 One of his most notable exhibitions of this period in the 1960s was a one-man show at the prestigious Musee Ariana in Geneva.
 His work was well received and some of his pieces were later acquired by the Museum as part of their permanent collection.

-In 1973 Al-Zahawi received a rare opportunity to undertake a one-man show in Neuchatel, Switzerland in the large exhibition halls of the Musee d’Art et d’Historie.
+In 1973 Al-Zahawi received a rare opportunity to undertake a one-man show in Neuchatel, Switzerland in the large exhibition halls of the Musee d'Art et d'Historie.
 What concerned him was the imbalance between the floor pieces and the abundance of bare wall space.
 He confided in Glyn Uzzell who suggested that Al-Zahawi try wall reliefs to complement his sculptures.
 He began to try his hands at various relief sizes, sketching each block before bringing his sketches to life.

 The Neuchatel exhibition also pushed Al-Zahawi to test the bounds of physics by constructing much larger pieces.
 He endured a number of setbacks in the process where he created pieces that were too large to transport, bake (fire), and exhibit.
 After several attempts, he discovered that by creating the sculptures in two parts, one fitting inside the other for balance, he could build sculptures of the height and magnitude he hoped.
 The result were The Three Warriors, each over 6 feet tall, which became the centerpieces that anchored the Neuchatel exhibition.